celery/celery/docs/userguide/monitoring.rst

 .. note::

     The wakeup argument to ``capture`` sends a signal to all workers to force them to send a heartbeat.
-This way we can immediately see workers when the monitor starts.
+This way you can immediately see workers when the monitor starts.

-We can listen to specific events by specifying the handlers:
+You can listen to specific events by specifying the handlers:

 .. code-block:: python